Choosing the right accommodation can make or break a trip. And choosing where to stay in Buenos Aires can be overwhelming.

 Best Neighborhoods in Buenos Aires: A breakdown

 Buenos Aires is a city defined by its neighborhoods.
-Rather than ticking off a list of monuments and sites, the best way to see this city is by experiencing each of its barrios.
+Rather than ticking off a list of monuments and sites, the best way to see everything in Buenos Aires is by experiencing each of its barrios.

-8 Day Trips to take from Buenos Aires: Learn polo, visit Uruguay or a working Estancia ranch
+- 8 Day Trips from Buenos Aires: Learn polo, visit Uruguay or a working Estancia ranch